daniel-marsh/senior_project/README.md

 $ ./cant_stop [dice_size] [agent 1] [agent 2] [num_games]

 Agent Names:

--r : Random
+-r : Random\n
--s : Hard Coded Logic
+-s : Hard Coded Logic\n
--m : Simple MCTS agent
+-m : Simple MCTS agent\n
--q0 : Q-Learning agent with no initailization values -q1 : Q-Learning agent with initialization values
+-q0 : Q-Learning agent with no initailization values\n
+-q1 : Q-Learning agent with initialization values\n
--l : LSTM agent
+-l : LSTM agent\n
 -a : Autoencoder agent

 For more information about each agent, see the source code in the corresponding directories or the final report write-up in Other/.